 Whenever I speak to a French resident living here, they always ask, why France?
 Well, I like the French!
 Southern France has such warm hearted people who surround our family.
 The French love children, as the Italian’s are known for.
 They touch Daniel’s curly hair at the market, and comment on how little Angelina is for her age.
 They ask what they are like as people, and are truly interested in them.
 If you have children, you are part of the community, end of story.
 More and more moms hunt us out and make sure we are okay if they see us standing to one side.
 We get waves no matter where we go in town, and the people are always eager to help us with questions.

 Back to patience

 I listen.
 New for me!
 Slow down my thoughts, and just absorb.
 I cannot jump to the end, I cannot rush the education of the experience, there is only one way to finish, and that is slowly day-by-day, inching my way until I can speak the language.

 Once in the house, we will look back and think how fast the whole process took, and will never believe we complained about the slow speed of things.
 This day will come, rest assured.

 And lastly, being a mother is a learning experience.
 Patience is something I obviously will struggle with for the rest of my life.

 I must hold steadfast in the face of opposition.

 I must manifest forbearance under strain.

 My new mantras.
 I practice self control.
-I must take steps towards mastering my own character.
+I must take baby steps towards mastering my own character.

-Often I laugh at myself, meeting someone for the first time, and I pull out my translator and start tabbing.
+Often I laugh at myself, meeting someone for the first time, and I pull out my translator and start tapping away.
 I can see if they want to play or not fairly quickly.
 Usually they try, and are all smiles.
 Thank you for your patience with me Capestang!